 Invite the Author

-In this lively 30-minute talk, former White House domestic policy adviser Karl Zinsmeister sketches the unappreciated scope of charitable giving, and argues that without it, there would be no America as we know it.
-Private action to solve public problems is one of the practices that most distinguishes the U.S. from other nations, and it continues to play a crucial role in keeping our communities healthy and our economy burgeoning.
+Karl’s most acclaimed speech is his lively half-hour summary of highlights and lessons from The Almanac of American Philanthropy—his creation which has rapidly become the “bible” of this field.
+He sketches the unappreciated scope of charitable giving, and argues that without it, there would be no America as we know it.
+Private action to solve public problems is one of the practices that most distinguishes the U.S. from other countries, and it plays a crucial role in keeping our communities healthy and our economy burgeoning.